 As reported by nj.com, former police detective Jake Pascucci has been sentenced to a year in County Jail for his part in a 2017 DWI fatality.
 Pascucci was off-duty at the time of the incident.
 The untimely death of a local woman is a tragic and unnecessary loss of life first and foremost.
 However, it is also an interesting case study showing a new law in effect, and how DWI cases are changing in our state.
 This case is historically significant, being the first usage of the new New Jersey strict liability vehicular homicide laws passed on July 21st 2017.

-Today, our criminal defense lawyers will go over the details of this recent case, charges, penalties, and how the outcome may impact present and future DWI and vehicular homicide cases in New Jersey.
+Today, our DWI criminal defense attorneys will review the details of this recent sentencing, discuss the implications for future DWI cases in New Jersey, and more.

-Contact our West Long Branch Violent Crimes Defense Attorneys Today
+Facing DWI Charges?
+Contact our West Long Branch Criminal Defense Attorneys Today

 The DWI criminal defense attorneys of Chamlin, Rosen, Uliano & Witherington have decades of legal experience defending the legal rights of clients across Monmouth County communities including West Long Branch, Freehold, Red Bank, Howell, Asbury Park, Middletown, and all of Central New Jersey.
 Our team employs a wide variety of tactics to contest the criminal charges leveled against our clients.
 We have a proven track record of having our clients’ DWI or DUI charges reduced or dismissed.